Rachayyy/Learning-Management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Clone repository using git :-

+1. Choose folder in your local computer.
+2. Move to this folder in cmd prompt.
+1. git clone "Repository URL(HTTP)"

+## Running this projct for the first time after cloning:-

+1. run "npm i"
+2. run "ng serve"